v3xlabs/is-probably-even/README.md

 // And so on... just for a little while
 ```
 ## About
 This is a 100% not a serious project, and it is made to help the community laugh.
-There are a lot of cases where young developers face the issue of finding if a number is maybe but not really even, so I decided to help them by creating this beautiful humerous package.
-Hopefully, someday it will be completed...
+There are a lot of cases where young developers face the issue of finding if a number is maybe but not really even, so I decided to help them by creating this beautiful humorous package.
+Hopefully, some day it will be completed...

 ### Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, please create an issue.